 We are always on the lookout for new band members, and are happy to hear from players of all ages.
 Musicians will need to be able to demonstrate at least a grade 5 playing ability.
 At the moment we are particularly keen to hear from players of the following:

-If you are interested in joining our band, please email your name and telephone number to Tom at email@example.com and he will call you back to discuss details.
+If you are interested in joining our band, please email your name and telephone number to Alex at firstname.lastname@example.org and he will call you back to discuss details.

 The Band rehearses on Monday evenings at Howick Presbyterian Church, 11 Vincent Street, Howick.